PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?
-# My response: The values of num are simply the integers that would increment and list the value of the number it goes through to increment the number in the string by String.format function.
-The newWord is a string like "Hello" that would get a string and print with the line variable.
-The values of the line are printing the string value to print the String.format function which will return a new String with the newWord variable and increment the associated string.
+- My response: The values of `num` are the integers that would increment and print the value of the integer which would then increment the number in the string by String.format function.
+The `newWord` is an empty string "" but would an updated string like "Hello" would print it with the line variable.
+The values of the `line` are printing the string value to print the `String.format` function which will return a new String with the newWord variable and increment with the `num` integer variable.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 The values of the fields that get changed are when I add a string saying hello.
 It brought changes to the request with the `String.format` which will update the String based on this request.

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?
-# My response: The num values are to change to an integer of 1, then 2, and so on.
+- My response: The num values are to change to an integer of 1, then 2, and so on.
 The newWord changes with from an empty string like "" to the String of "Hello".
-The value of the line is a string that will print the with the String.function with the num and line argument to that will print a string that it takes from the line variable.
+The value of the `line` is a string that will print the String.function with the num and line argument to that will print a string that it takes from the line variable.

+---

 ![Image](How are you .png)